carbon-language/carbon-lang/clang/docs/UsersManual.rst

 When loading the relocatable PCH file, the various headers used in the PCH file are found from the system header root.
 For example, ``mylib.h`` can be found in ``/usr/include/mylib.h``.
-If the headers are installed in some other system root, the :option:`-isysroot` option can be used provide a different system root from which the headers will be based.
-For example, :option:`-isysroot /Developer/SDKs/MacOSX10.4u.sdk` will look for ``mylib.h`` in ``/Developer/SDKs/MacOSX10.4u.sdk/usr/include/mylib.h``.
+If the headers are installed in some other system root, the `-isysroot` option can be used provide a different system root from which the headers will be based.
+For example, `-isysroot /Developer/SDKs/MacOSX10.4u.sdk` will look for ``mylib.h`` in ``/Developer/SDKs/MacOSX10.4u.sdk/usr/include/mylib.h``.

 Relocatable precompiled headers are intended to be used in a limited